 Tackle your biggest problems, both personal and professional, in the morning when you are feeling freshest.
 Once you’ve done them you will feel a weight off your shoulders, and it will provide you with the buzz of success that will carry you through the rest of the day.

 You can do this both at work with colleagues and at home with your partner or family.
 Sit down and work out a real strategy for how you plan to attack your biggest upcoming issues.
-This can be a project at work, or how to manage the kids day care during the summer holidays, it doesn’t matter what it is; a clear and defined strategy will always help.
+This can be a project at work, or how to manage the kids day care during the summer holidays: a clear and defined strategy will always help.

 Review and adjust

 At the end of each day take a little time, maybe only 5 minutes or so, to look back over what you’ve done that day.
 Congratulate yourself on your successes and analyse those things that didn’t work out so well.
 Think about how to improve your processes, and what you could do differently tomorrow.
 This valuable task will help you refine your time saving tasks and will go ways towards making you an efficiency machine!